LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 *   Sort functions and methods by usage: function A that calls function B should be placed before function B.

 Only return code that passes all checks above.
 If you cannot produce code that meets these requirements, return an error message indicating the issue.

+Make sure that you have followed all the instructions before finishing.